-If you know a bit about your child’s asthma medicines and how they work it’ll help you get clear on:
+If you know a bit about your child’s asthma medicines and how they work, it’ll help you understand:

-- why your child needs to take their preventer every day, even when they’re feeling well
+- Why your child needs to use their preventer every day, even when they’re feeling well

 Get yourself into a good routine!

-Make looking after your child’s asthma part of their daily routine, as simple as brushing their teeth morning and night.
-Taking their asthma medicines as prescribed, even when they feel well, means you and your child can carry on enjoying things from parties and play dates to new school terms because they’re less likely to have asthma symptoms getting in the way.
+Make looking after their asthma part of your child’s daily routine, as simple as brushing their teeth morning and night.
+Taking their asthma medicines as prescribed, even when they feel well, means you and your child can carry on enjoying things from parties and play dates to new school terms, because they’re less likely to have asthma symptoms getting in the way.